sophie-p/neptune_final_project/readme.md

 However, the Evalue used for the search is high (0,1), therefore, I need to check whether the sequences are tropomyosin.
 I will keep only sequences having the tropomyosin domain and with tropomyosin sequences as results of a reciprocal blast.

+All the sequences match a tropomyosin domain from the pfam database.

 To build the phylogenetic tree, I will also need to get sequences from other cnidarian like Aiptasia, Aurelia, Clytia...